WeBankFinTech/Exchangis/README.md

 ### 1. Lightweight datasource management

-- Based on Linkis DataSource, all the necessary capabilities of the underlying datasource in Exchangis abstracted as the source and sink of a synchronous job.
-A datasource can be created by simple configuration.
+- Based on Linkis DataSource, Exchangis abstracts all the necessary capabilities of the underlying data source as the Source and Sink of a synchronization job.
+A data source can be created with simple configuration.

 - Special datasource version publishing management function supports version history datasource rollback, and one-click publishing does not need to configure historical datasources again.